A look at the design, market and legacy of Victorian pottery

 The pattern is available with several different size pitchers of two different types.
 The first, which is the most common, is pictured above.
 It has a smooth rim and a spout.
 The second has an unusual ragged top rim.
 This type was made without a spout.

 There are also two different cream pitchers, two different sugar bowls and two types of teacup.
-The one type has the brown reed handles of the other pieces while the other has delicate butterfly handles.
+The one type has the brown reed handles of the other pieces while the other has delicate butterfly handles to match the butterfly handle teapot.

 In addition the pattern came with the usual other pieces: butter dish, butter pat, dessert plates, dessert stand and basket.